It is the fastest three hours in media hosted by me, El Rushbo, and we're already into the third hour here.

 They were promised whatever to get them to sign on, support it, and promote it.

-But now that it's here, the problems they all knew at the beginning the regime is ignoring, and they're mad.
+But now that it's here, the problems they all knew at the beginning, the regime is ignoring, and they're mad.

 They've got Cadillac plans, folks.

-It's it's real world time.
+It's real world time.

-It's real world, and and here come the fees and taxes.
+And here come the fees and taxes.

 They're all subjected to it.

-And and what they're saying is that the regime promised them that all this would be addressed by the time this time arrived.
+And what they're saying is that the regime promised them that all this would be addressed by the time this time arrived.

 And it hasn't been.

-So I that's why I believe this.
+So that's why I believe this.

-I think they really everybody's ticked off about this.
+I think they really, everybody's ticked off about this.

-There's everybody should be ticked off because it's screwing everybody, folks.
+Everybody should be ticked off because it's screwing everybody, folks.

-I gotta take a brief time out.
+I got to take a brief time out.

 We'll be back.